shanjairaj7/Personal-Github-Readme-/README.md

 ## Hello everyone 👋 I am Shanjai Raj

-I am currently a Associate Software Engineer at CaggabeApps.
 I am a Self-taught Software Engineer, I also have a passion for UI/UX Designing.
 I also have my own YouTube channel where I make Programming tutorials and Tips/Tricks videos to help out developers.
 I also make posts informative content on other platforms like Twitter to help out developers as well.
 I am also doing my Diploma in Software Engineering.

 ## What I am working on.

-- ✍️ Currently Learning TypeScript and more Backend Technologies
+- ✍️ Creating Fullstack Projects
 - 🏢 Working on creating a Side Business
 - 🎬 Creating YouTube videos